 You will often see that many people prefer to deadlift in bare feet or flat-bottomed, solid heel shoes such as the iconic Chuck Taylors for precisely this reason.

 This isn’t to say you can’t deadlift in weightlifting shoes – it’s just not an essential.

 It’s also possible to develop better ankle flexibility – and range of motion.
 Squatting in flat sole shoes will help improve this and can eliminate some of the benefit of the raised heel.
 But you still need a solid heel, not a spongy one.

-For example, take a look at a “box squat” – the ankly is nearly always upright.
+For example, take a look at a “box squat” – the ankle is almost fully upright.